lolpatrol/PipelinePlayground/README.md

     docker container run -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock -v C:/"Path to some (local) repository":/var/projects jenkins-docker

+As you can see, I can point the mounted volume to the local repository only.

 ___

 ## Set up Jenkins